ha1tch/queryfy/superjsonic/README.md

 # Superjsonic

 A high-performance JSON parser for Go that provides fast validation through zero-allocation tokenization.
+Once integration with Queryfy is completed, Superjsonic will become the internal JSON parsing engine for Queryfy.
+It provides:
+- **Fast tokenization** without building object trees
+- **Zero-allocation parsing** for minimal memory overhead
+- **Precise error locations** for better debugging
+- **Safe validation** before unmarshaling to prevent panics

 ## Status
 # WORK IN PROGRESS